Dodecahedrane/DevOpsNotes/Cloud/The Cloud.md

 [Monzo on AWS](https://d0.awsstatic.com/analyst-reports/EMEA41642116%20Web.pdf)

-Takeaway
+Takeaway:
 ### Counter Case Study

 [We have left the cloud](https://world.hey.com/dhh/we-have-left-the-cloud-251760fb) [We stand to save $7m over five years from our cloud exit](https://world.hey.com/dhh/we-stand-to-save-7m-over-five-years-from-our-cloud-exit-53996caa)

-Takeaway: The cloud ins't always cheaper!
+Takeaway: The cloud isn't always cheaper!
 Especially if your workload isn't very dynamic.
 ## How does Cloud Computing work as a business model?

 Offers resources (cloud, storage, etc) on a pay as you go model, where users only need to pay of the resources they want to use, and can shutdown resources whenever they aren't required (to meet demand for example).